mgood7123/Scroll-Bar/README.md

 in getScrollX() and getScrollY() and these will always return 0

 so we instead need to keep track of the current scroll position ourselves

+additionally, RecyclerView does not support absolute scrolling via scrollTo()

+absolute scrolling is the default that most view's support

+if a view requires relative scrolling then absolute scrolling can be accomplished by

+first invoking scrollBy(x,y) with the negative value of the current scroll position, this will cause the view to scroll to position 0

+then invoking scrollBy(x,y) with an absolute position

+for example

+view.scrollBy(0, -srcY); // scroll to 0 on Y axis
+view.scrollBy(0, dest); // scroll to absolute position on Y axis